lpattersonn/small_basket/README.md

 ## About The Project

 Small Basket is an application that allows users to shop from, and support local grocery stores.
-Users can purchase their grocery items online and have thier orders delivered to their homes.
+Users can purchase their grocery items online and have thier orders delivered.

 ![app home page](https://github.com/lpattersonn/small_basket/blob/master/src/images/smallbasket_homepage.png?raw=true)